-The Airdrie Lioness Club celebrated its 40th Anniversary in September 2017!
-Four decades of giving back to our great community of Airdrie.
+As we experience our 2023/24 club year, The Airdrie 1st Club has celebrated for over four decades of giving back to our great community of Airdrie!

-The Lioness Club, which began in September 1977, is currently 34 members strong.
+Our storey begins with our founding members.
 The late Dolly Dunne initiated the founding club, along with ladies like Pat Delair, who felt that a ladies club could accomplish great things.
 Dolly and Pat, along with 29 other ladies started volunteering countless hours and found ways to help make Airdrie, which had just attained town status in 1974 with a population of 1442, a better place for all to live.
-Dianne Durda, a past president of the organization believes, “It can grow.
+Dianne Durda, a past president of the organization believed, “It can grow.
 It’s pretty unique.”
-Women coming together to improve and care for their community in whatever way we can.
+This concept became women coming together to improve and care for their community in whatever way we can.

-One of the original fundraising efforts, dating back to the Club’s first years, is the annual pie sale.
+One of the original fundraising efforts, dating back to the Club’s first years, was the annual pie sale.
 Pat Delair and Joyce Lewis, two of the club’s original members, remember spending many hours in their own kitchens baking all flavours of pies, (especially Saskatoon, which was in high demand) to sell at the annual trade show at the Plainsman Arena.
-Today, that tradition still continues.
-Some of the logistics have changed, we use a commercial kitchen now but it has turned into a wonderful team-building event with an assembly line style of baking happening.
-Generally, more than 225 pies are baked over a two day period and are sold at the Home and Lifestyle Show every April.
+While this program is no longer offered, we did use this as a beautiful team-building initiative using commercial kitchens to produce several hundred pies that we used to have for sale at the Home and Lifestyle Show.

-The Lioness Club continues to evolve and expand their programs.
+The Airdrie 1st Club continues to evolve and expand our programs.
 2014 saw the inception of the Blankets 4 Kids Program, where members share their time and talents and create small blankets for those who need them.
 In past years, blankets have been donated to the NICU and PICU units of the Alberta Children’s Hospital, the Brenda Stafford House, The Children’s Cottage as well as Bethany Care Society.
-Whether escaping family violence, a house fire or other tragedy, we want to reach out in some small way, our “warm hug”.
+Whether escaping family violence, a house fire or other tragedy, we reach out in a small way, through our “warm hug” blanket program.
 In 2015, we also created the Helping Hands Hamper Program, to help any family in need throughout the year, whether it be through some kind of loss or financial struggle.